-When you’re a small home service business it can feel like you have the weight of the company on your shoulders.
-Not only performing duties that your customers require, but you also have all the backend obligations.
-Wearing that hat means that you must stay plugged-in to all aspects of company operations.
-It can be challenging to keep track of all of these moving parts.
+It can be challenging to keep track of all of the moving parts in your small business.
 If there is one area where you simply can’t afford to make a mistake, it’s in the handling of finances.
 WHERK Home Service Software is helping businesses like yours control, manage, and report on their finances.
 Here are just a few ways showing how.

-If you're a plumber, an HVAC professional, electrician, repairman, mover, painter, or a general contractor, you all have one thing in common.
-Being on the move most of the day.
-These pros go from one job, or service request to another.
-They also need to ensure they're following protocol and moving through their queues with efficiency and diligence.
 In the past, the only way to keep track of field-based employees was over the phone.
 For operations heads, this has long been a limiting and often flawed way to manage their workforce.
-While field workers will update you and tell you where they are, keeping track of them throughout the day can be a challenge.
+While field workers update you and tell you where they are in the field, keeping track of them throughout the day can prove to be a challenge.

 There are many incorrect assumptions about how software might negatively impact a business.
 These include misconceptions around the price, lack of obvious business benefits, or worries about how hard it is to use the software.
 These myths are particularly prevalent among small businesses.
 That’s a shame because in many ways small businesses stand to benefit the most from these platforms’ features.
 Here are a few of the biggest and most enduring myths about business software.